MethodicalAcceleratorDesign/MAD-NG/docs/source/beam.rst

 	 A *metamethod*	``(key, val)`` called by the assignment operator ``[key]=val`` to create new attributes for the pairs (*key*, *value*) or to update the underlying physical quantity of the ``beam`` objects.

+The following attribute is stored with metamethods in the metatable, but has different purpose:

 **__beam**